When do I automatically get responsibility for a child?

 Joint parental responsibility where there is no marriage or registered partnership

 If you are parents who are not married or in a registered partnership with each other, you won’t get joint parental responsibility automatically.
 In that case the mother has sole responsibility.
 If you want to exercise parental responsibility jointly, you have to apply to the district court (rechtbank).
-The father or co-mother (duomoeder) must have acknowledged the child.
+The father or duomoeder (female partner of the birth mother) must have acknowledged the child.

 Parental responsibility of an unmarried mother